 - Cellular images with fluorescent markers for nuclei, cellular Cas9-BFP expression and Estrogen receptor expression

 Are you a data, analytical or computer science research group that profiles data sets with algorithms to interrogate patterns in data and link to biological outcomes?
 Our aim is to create a wider insight into this data; leverage by combining with other data sets and develop novel methodologies to extract information from the cellular images.
 We invite you to submit a proposal outlining how your analysis can unlock new insight into this data.

 Preclinical safety data

-- Administered doses and, where available, toxicokinetic measurements
+- Administered doses and, where available, toxicokinetic measurements are provided

 Oncology combinations data